 When one believes Christ is their savior

-When one gets into Christ by the burial through baptism.
+When one is put into Christ by their burial through baptism.

 When resurrected following physical death